Monday, December 28, 2015

 photo from the collection of the Library of Congress

-In 1883 the entrance to Central Park at the northwest corner of Fifth Avenue and 59th Street had neither statuary nor elaborate landscaping.
+In 1883, the entrance to Central Park at the northwest corner of Fifth Avenue and 59th Street had neither statuary nor elaborate landscaping.
 But it spilled south along the avenue for two blocks, broad and open enough to earn the title “plaza.”

-The Real Estate Record & Builders’ Guide reported that developers Phyfe & Campbell had purchased 12 plots “on the Fifth avenue plaza, extending from Fifty-eight to Fifth-ninth streets.”
+The Real Estate Record & Builders’ Guide reported that developers Phyfe & Campbell had purchased 12 plots “on the Fifth avenue plaza, extending from Fifty-eighth to Fifth-ninth streets.”
 The land was acquired from the estate of John Charles Anderson, who had recently died leaving an estate of over $7 million.

 The Guide said that the new building would “be an adaption, though on a much larger scale, of the Gramercy apartment house” and would cost an estimated $1.5 million.

-Within a week the first of the dominoes to fall in what would be a long string of problems for the proposed building was casually mentioned by the Record & Guide.
+Within a week, the first of the dominoes to fall in what would be a long string of problems for the proposed building was casually mentioned by the Record & Guide.
 In talking to the manager of The Gramercy, the reporter asked if he thought Phyfe & Campbell would “adopt the same plan [in the plaza property] as in the ‘Gramercy’?”

 Charles A. Gerlach responded that, no doubt, they would, and the public would know “as soon as the plans of the architect, Mr. Carl.
 Pfeiffer, are completed.”
 It was the first mention of a change in architects.